-Finally, Spooner came across several fragments of pillars which bore evidence of Mauryan craftsmanship.
+Finally, Spooner came across several fragments of pillars that bore evidence of Mauryan craftsmanship.
 He continued his efforts unabated.
 Then, on the morning of 7 February 1913, he was able to eventually piece together the plan of the grand ruins, with positions of several columns and pillars.
 This was a historic breakthrough.
 In his report, he happily concluded that ‘the northern half of the Kumrahar site marked the position of a mighty pillared hall of Mauryan date, and thus the first structural building of the Mauryan period to be located in India . . .’

 This was the start of the exciting discoveries at Patna, now established as the site of the ancient Pataliputra.
 Over the next four years, the excavation yielded significant quantities of coins, plaques and terracotta statuettes.